-These are not all the possible side effects of SYNJARDY XR.
+These are not all the possible side effects of SYNJARDY.
 For more information, ask your doctor or pharmacist.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-How should I store SYNJARDY XR?
+How should I store SYNJARDY?

-Store SYNJARDY XR at room temperature between 68°F to 77°F (20°C to 25°C).
+Store SYNJARDY at room temperature 68°F to 77°F (20°C to 25°C).

-General information about the safe and effective use of SYNJARDY XR.
+General information about the safe and effective use of SYNJARDY.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use SYNJARDY XR for a condition for which it was not prescribed.
-Do not give SYNJARDY XR to other people, even if they have the same symptoms that you have.
+Do not use SYNJARDY for a condition for which it was not prescribed.
+Do not give SYNJARDY to other people, even if they have the same symptoms that you have.
 It may harm them.

-This Medication Guide summarizes the most important information about SYNJARDY XR.
+This Medication Guide summarizes the most important information about SYNJARDY.
 If you would like more information, talk with your doctor.
-You can ask your pharmacist or healthcare provider for information about SYNJARDY XR that is written for health professionals.
+You can ask your pharmacist or healthcare provider for information about SYNJARDY that is written for health professionals.

-What are the ingredients in SYNJARDY XR?
+What are the ingredients in SYNJARDY?